Lux-8/FuelMap/README.md

 # 📜 License

-This project is currently under development.
+This project is currently under active development.

 ---

 <p align="center">
 ⭐ If you find FuelMap interesting, consider giving the project a star.
 </p>